 - Specialist tax knowledge which can help you minimize or even mitigate fully any tax liability, now or in the future.

-the event that you face a Tax Enquiry from HM Revenue and Customs (HMRC), we are on hand to provide advice and support.
-We are also able to offer tax inquiry fee protection for professional fees arising from revenue investigations.
+In the event that you face a tax enquiry from HM Revenue and Customs (HMRC), we are on hand to provide advice and support.
+We are also able to offer tax inquiry fee protection for professional fees arising from Revenue investigations.